cogent3/cogent3/doc/examples/query_ensembl.rst

     >>> print compara
     Compara(Species=('Homo sapiens', 'Mus musculus', 'Rattus norvegicus'); Release=58...

-The ``Compara`` object loads the corresponding ``Genome``'s and attaches them to itself as named attributes.
-The genome instances are named according to their common name in CamelCase.
+The ``Compara`` object loads the corresponding ``Genome``'s and attaches them to itself as named attributes (use ``Species.getComparaName`` to find out what the attribute will be).
+The genome instances are named according to their common name in CamelCase, or Scase.
 For instance, if we had created a ``Compara`` instance with the American pika species included, then that genome would be accessed as ``compara.AmericanPika``.
+Common names containing a '.' are treated differently.
+For instance, the common name for *Caenorhabditis remanei* is ``C.remanei`` which becomes ``compara.Cremanei``.
 We access the human genome in this ``Compara`` instance and conduct a gene search.

 .. doctest::